uaf-arctic-eco-modeling/dvm-dos-tem/joss-paper/paper.md

 ## Run stages

-To initialize an historical or future simulation, `DVMDOSTEM` needs to compute a quasi steady-state (QSS) solution.
+To initialize historical or future simulations, `DVMDOSTEM` needs to compute a quasi steady-state (QSS) solution.
 This solution is forced by using averaged historical atmospheric and ecosystem properties (e.g. soil texture) to drive the model.
 QSS of physical processes (e.g. soil temperature and water content) are usually achieved in less than 100 years, while QSS of biogeochemical processes (e.g. soil and vegetation C and N stocks) are achieved in 1,000 to >10,000 years.
-Additionally, biogeochemical QSS is achieved more rapidly if computed starting with QSS soil physical properties.
-To leverage this property for decreasing overall run-times, `DVMDOSTEM` uses two QSS stages: “Pre-run” and “Equilibrium”.
+However, to decrease overall run-times, `DVMDOSTEM` uses two QSS stages:
+“Pre-run” and “Equilibrium”.
 The list of all `DVMDOSTEM` run stages is as follows:

 * Pre-run (pr): QSS computation for the physical state variables.
 * Equilibrium (eq): QSS computation for the biogeochemical state variables.